 Block an hour or two on your calendar and set up that blog.
 It is not very hard.
 If you do not believe me, try it yourself.

 What do you need to start a blog?

-Hosting: Your blog needs a host, or a server.
-I am not going to get into technical details here, but think of this as a mandatory, essential digital space that you will need to rent in order to host your website.
+Hosting: Your blog needs a host or a server.
+I will not get into technical details here but think of this as a mandatory, essential digital space that you will need to rent to host your website.
 When I first started, I went with Bluehost.

 Domain– This is the most exciting part of starting a new blog.
 You get to choose a name for your future blog.
 Mine is thebossykitchen.com.

 Brainstorm for as many ideas as possible.
 Write them down, then head to Bluehost to see if your domain name is available.

 WordPress– is blogging software.
 It’s the software that I use for thebossykitchen.com.
 Super easy to install, this blogging software is the platform that will support your blog.